ccxt/ccxt/wiki/Manual.md

 ### Notes On Ticker Structure

+- All fields in the ticker represent the past 24 hours prior to `timestamp`.
 - The `bidVolume` is the volume (amount) of current best bid in the orderbook.
 - The `askVolume` is the volume (amount) of current best ask in the orderbook.
 - The `baseVolume` is the amount of base currency traded (bought or sold) in last 24 hours.